typemeta/funcj/codec/readme.md

 ## Limitations

-* Does not, currently, handle object graphs with loops.
+* Does not, currently, handle cyclic object graphs (i.e. graphs with loops).

 # Getting Started